 Important differentiation from squamous and basal cell breast carcinomas

-Sebaceous carcinomas of the breast are quite often positive for cytokeratin, but not for vementin and carcinoembryonic antigen.
-Most of the tumor cell nuclei in sebaceous breast carcinomas will be reactive for antibodies to progesterone and estrogen receptors, but not for the HER2/neu protein.
+Sebaceous carcinoma of the breast is quite often positive for cytokeratin, but not for vementin and carcinoembryonic antigen.
+Most of the tumor cell nuclei in sebaceous breast carcinoma will be reactive for antibodies to progesterone and estrogen receptors, but not for the HER2/neu protein.

 Outlook and treatment for breast sebaceous carcinoma